vhudoroc/test/README.md

 key_pair.html) out of it.
 The key needs to be used by the instance.
 4. Prints out the terraform resources.

-In order to use it:
+In order to use it create Docker image from Dockerfile and start a container:
+- cd lab;
-- Create Docker image from Dockerfile: cd lab; docker build -t test .; docker run -dt test"
+- docker build -t test .;
+- docker run -dt test"

 # Lab-2 folder contains a Terraform exercise:
 A terraform configuration which contains the following: